-If I’m having a down day, two guaranteed ways to cheer myself up are a batch of Peanut Butter Muffins and a trip to the children’s section at Barnes and Noble.
+If I’m having a down day, two guaranteed ways to cheer myself up are a batch of Peanut Butter Muffins with Chocolate Chips and a trip to the children’s section at Barnes and Noble.
 I haven’t combined the two for fear of garnering disgruntled looks from store employees for BYO-ing my peanut butter muffins, but perhaps if I share a few as a peace offering, they’ll let me stay?

 Did I mention the peanut butter muffins have chocolate chips too?
 Surely, they’ll allow me to snack while I revisit my childhood favorites, including Good Night Moon, Where the Wild Things Are, and the book I think of every time I bake a batch of muffins, If You Give a Moose a Muffin.
 I pinky promise to keep the chocolate smears and muffin crumbs to a minimum.